 We share a business, socio-economic and ecological landscape with a range of stakeholders in South Africa and in the markets where we have investments.
 Stakeholders are any group or individual who can affect, or can be affected by, the achievement of our strategic objectives.
 We recognise the importance of engaging with these stakeholders to understand their needs and expectations, and incorporate their relevant concerns into our strategy.
 We try to establish common ground between what we, as a business, and our stakeholders want to achieve, and then we monitor our progress on these objectives.

 Relationships are critical for us to be able to create value.
-Therefore, our approach to stakeholder engagement aims to build and maintain quality business relationships with all material stakeholders.
-Engagement takes place through various means and channels: both formal and informal, as well as scheduled and ad hoc.
+Therefore, our approach to stakeholder engagement aims to build and maintain quality business relationships.
+Engagement takes place through various means and channels: both formal and informal, as well as scheduled and ad hoc touchpoints.

 Suppliers and business partners

-Our suppliers form an integral part of the claims management process and encompass functional elements which include claims assessment, contact centres, drive-in centres, a variety of technical specialists, repairers and the internal arbitrator.
-These suppliers have to be able to service claims reliably and cost-effectively as it enables us to improve pricing and refine our product offering, which ultimately attracts and retains policyholders.
+Our suppliers form an integral part of the claims management process that provides value to our policyholders and encompass functional elements which include claims assessment, contact centres, drive-in centres, a variety of technical specialists, repairers and the internal arbitrator.

 Our leadership is represented at national level on several industry bodies, including the South African Insurance Association, the United Nations Environment Programme Finance Initiative (UNEP FI) Principles for Sustainable Insurance, the Black Management Forum, and Business Unity South Africa.
 Through these bodies, we are able to respond as an industry to global and local social, political and regulatory changes.

 Investing in communities makes them more resilient and self-sufficient over the longer term.
 This is good for business and has a positive impact on the economy.
-Our CSI strategy is directed primarily at building resilience in communities in targeted high-risk municipalities such as Ehlanzeni, Sarah Baartman and Sedibeng.
+Our CSI strategy is directed primarily at building resilience in communities in targeted high-risk municipalities.
 We are also committed to consumer financial education and increasing access to insurance for emerging and uninsured communities and individuals.